Can an AI agent hit a moving target?: An Economic Model with the Rational Expectations Assumption

-where $P_t$ is the price level of period $t$, $c_t$ is the consumption level, $M_t$ is nominal money balance, $B_{t-1}$ is the stock of nominal bond that a household enters period $t$ with, and they pay out gross nominal interest rate $i_{t-1}$, $y_t$ is the endowment or income of the agent. $\tau_t$ is the government transfer at $t$.
-In real terms, Equation \ref{NBC} is,
+where $P_t$ is the price level at period $t$, $c_t$ denotes the consumption at $t$, $M_t$ is nominal money balance, $s_{t-1}$ is the saved stock of goods that a household enters period $t$ with, and there is a storage technology that pays out an interest rate $r_{t-1}$. $y_t$ is the endowment or income of the agent. $\tau_t$ is the government transfer at $t$.
+Velocity is defined as $v_t \equiv \frac{c_t}{m_t}$, and $f(v)$ is the transaction cost function (per consumption unit).
+It is assumed to take the form $f(v_t) = v_t$.
+In real terms, the budget constraint is as follows,